pkcwong/functional-programming-pitch/PITCHME.md

 > C++ and Javascript

-> Getting the best from both worlds
+> Getting the best of both worlds